sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 PASS with anomaly
 ```

-The endpoint reset does not invalidate the shared-boundary fail-closed result.
+The endpoint reset does not invalidate the fail-unavailable result.

-It is retained as an operational recovery limitation.
+It remains a documented operational recovery limitation.

-## Latency Measurements
+## Timing Results

-Original warmed fleet behavior was generally observed in the following range:
+Original warmed fleet behavior was generally observed around:

 ```text
 approximately 32–48 ms